-There are no minimum and maximum funding amounts established for this program in SFY2019, and there are no predetermined funding amounts by type of assistance.
+There are no minimum and maximum funding amounts established for this program in SFY2020, and there are no predetermined funding amounts by type of assistance.
 Applicants are advised to scale their requests based on housing need for eligible persons, organizational capacity, funding history, the types of activities proposed, number of counties served, participation in state or regional referral networks, and other relevant factors as determined by the applicant and DCA.
-HOPWA funding will be limited to programs located within the State's 126 county entitlement area.
+HOPWA funding will be limited to programs located within the State's 125 county entitlement area.
 Efforts will be made to find providers to cover all the DCA HOPWA jurisdiction counties.

 Applicants can submit an application requesting funding for Housing, Supportive Services, and Administrative Costs.
-All Staff training is part of Administrative Costs.
+All Staff training is part of Administrative Costs unless otherwise recommended by Office of HIV/AIDS Housing (OHH).
 Project sponsor administrative costs are limited to 7% of the grant amount.